-MissionSTAIR of Birmingham improves the reading skills and self-esteem of second graders.
+MissionThe mission of STAIR of Birmingham is to improve the reading skills and self-esteem of second graders.

 In the fall of every school year, STAIR works with the Birmingham City Schools to identify second graders who could benefit from our program.
 These students attend school regularly and their teachers believe that with one-on-one help from a trained tutor, their reading skills will improve and blossom.
 Children come to STAIR two times each week October through April.
 We teach reading skills.
 We do not help with homework or branch into other areas of education.
 All tutoring is done by trained volunteers who use a nationally recognized curriculum.

 Volunteers work with the same student each week to create a solid bond with the child.
 These children savor the individual attention from an adult and a life changing relationship often evolves through weeks of reading together and learning in such a personal, safe environment.
 This tutor/student bond is the greatest factor in the success of the program.
-The hundreds of individuals who volunteer their time and talent for this program understand that one of the most important aspect of a young child's early academic development is the ability to read and comprehend.
+The hundreds of individuals who volunteer their time and talent for this program understand that one of the most important aspects of a young child's early academic development is the ability to read and comprehend.

-Avondale United Methodist Church – Monday/Wednesday--serves Avondale School
+Avondale United Methodist Church--Monday/Wednesday--serves Avondale K-5 School

 Bethel Baptist Church--Monday/Wednesday--serves Hudson K-8 School in Collegeville.